cboyda/LighthouseLabs/Project-SQL/README.md

     sales_by_sku_0.007MB-->tbl_sales_by_sku_0.08MB-->456_rows;
     sales_report_0.034MB-->tbl_sales_report_0.12MB-->454_rows;
 ```

+Note: The CSV's were too large to upload to Github with the current max of 100MB.

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)